Lofexidine: QT prolongation

 As a result, there are many QT-prolonging drugs that may interact with lofexidine.
 These include medications such as methadone, amiodarone, citalopram, and fluconazole.
 Other medications may increase the risk for a low level of potassium in the blood, thereby indirectly increasing the risk for QT prolongation.
 For example, dexamethasone, hydrochlorothiazide, and theophylline can lower the level of potassium in the blood.

 CNS depression

 Lofexidine can depress the central nervous system (CNS), which, in combination with other CNS depressants, may reduce a person's ability to perform tasks that require skills and attention.
 For example, clobazam, gabapentin, and levetiracetam all can depress the CNS.

 Hypotension

 The risk of hypotension (low blood pressure) is increased when lofexidine is combined with other drugs that lower blood pressure.
 These may include losartan, metoprolol, and pramipexole.

 Pharmacology

-Lofexidine is an agonist at the α-2A, 2B, and 2C adrenergic receptor subtypes, with the highest activity at the alpha-2A receptor.
+Lofexidine is an agonist at the alpha-2A, 2B, and 2C adrenergic receptor subtypes, with the highest activity at the α2A-adrengergic receptor.